 Essential Things to Know When Planning a Trip to New York City

 It’s easy to be overwhelmed when visiting New York City.
-Once you have your to-do list — and if you don’t, be sure to check out our quintessential guide to visiting New York City — then you still have to consider logistics and human needs like food.
+Once you have your to-do list — and if you don’t, be sure to check out our quintessential guide to visiting New York City — then you still have to consider logistics, safety and food.

 That’s why we’ve rounded up these essential things to know when planning a trip to New York City.
 After multiple trips as a tourist, as an NYU parent and as an employee of a nonprofit there, I’m finally learning some of the finer points of transportation, culture and how to avoid being quite so conspicuous as a tourist in New York City.